digitaldem/tartan-svg-generator/README.md

 1. Copy the `_tartan-template.json` file inside the `tartans` directory to define a new tartan configuration
 2. Rename it to `<tartanname>.json`
 3. Set the Name, Description and the Tartan Registry Link values
-4. Define your color palette and stripe sequences
+4. Define your color palette and stripe sett
-5. Add to `scripts` section in `package.json` (Optional)

 ## License